10 Jun So You’ve Got Your Sexy Keto Body… Now What?

 To Dare Is to Lose One’s Footing Momentarily.
 Not to Dare Is to Lose Oneself.
 Soren Kierkegaard

 I’ve obsessed about creating my “dream life” for as long as I can remember.
 I left home in a small country town in Sweden at age 15.
-I remember taking the bus to the “big city” of Gothenburg with just a suitcase and my stereo, listening to Jimi Hendrix and thinking: “NOW it’s all going to happen!”
+Taking the bus to the “big city” of Gothenburg with just a suitcase and my stereo, I listened to Jimi Hendrix, thinking: “NOW it’s all going to happen!”
 I promised myself that I would never go back to boredom and that I’d make my best life happen.
 For sure, at least I haven’t been bored since making that promise.

 Three years after leaving home, the day straight after high school graduation, I left Sweden to continue my search for ultimate living.
 I traveled the world, studied in Australia, made a corporate career in London, started a business in Dubai… Whenever I got a new dream, I did everything in my power to make it happen.

-There was also the pressure from my family to conform to THEIR idea of a “best life” – which is the inspiration to the cartoon of this blog post.
+There was also the pressure from my family to conform to THEIR idea of a “best life.”
+That is the inspiration to the cartoon of this blog post.
 Because my family has never been big fans of what they view as my “crazy” ideas: my parents’ wish for me is to get a 9-5 job, marry a Swedish man and settle down in their town in Sweden.
-Despite all of my confusion over what my best life looks like, I know for sure what it does NOT look like, and that’s exactly it.
+Despite all of my confusion over what my best life looks like, I know for sure what it does NOT look like.
+A traditional family life in Sweden is exactly it.

 Looking back, I now realize that Dubai – as exciting as it can be – and I weren’t a good fit.
 I felt lonely.
-I felt stressed by city life.
+City life stress was killing me.
 I realized that whatever financial success I might have felt pointless if I didn’t have likeminded people around me.
 Research confirms this: having close relationships is the most important factor for happiness.

 It might seem desperate or crazy to go halfway across the world to see someone who you’re not sure likes you back.
 But if you’re ever going to take a chance on something, shouldn’t that be on love?!
 Even if the chance is one in a million.